 Significant Changes requiring attending veterinarian authorization

 A significant change requiring attending veterinarian authorization are those that are a modification to or amendment of previously approved protocol procedures may not have a direct impact on animal welfare, but are considered significant.
+This process is incorporated into UMBC animal care and use program and follows the August 2014 NIH Guidance on Significant Changes to Animal Activities Notice( Number: NOT-OD-14-126).

 - changes in anesthesia, analgesia, sedation, or experimental substances;